flavio/collage/README.md

 Collage acts as a read-only [docker registry](https://github.com/docker/distribution) that is made of images coming from different locations.

-User can define remote repositories hosted on different registries and "mount" them under specific path.
+Users can define remote repositories hosted on different registries and "mount" them under specific paths.

 # Installation